 The airport has a fixed price prepaid taxi token system the same as in Penang (but a bit more expensive).

 PEN Airport is located in Banyan Lepas on the south-eastern part of the island and is connected to George Town by a regular cheap bus service as well as prepaid taxi's for the trip into town or out to the beaches.

-If you do not want to take the long ferry ride, or pay for the more expensive flight, there is a much cheaper way to travel to Langkawi by using a bus from Butterworth Bus Station to either Kuala Perlis or Kuala Kedah (via Alor Setar).
+If you do not want to take the long ferry ride, or pay for the more expensive flight, there is a much cheaper way to travel to Langkawi by using a bus or train from Butterworth to either Kuala Perlis or Kuala Kedah (via Alor Setar).

 The ferry ride from these ports is much shorter - hence much cheaper.